Date & Time

-The Mid-Autumn Festival is a Chinese harvest festival, also celebrated in Taiwan.
-It falls on the 15th day of the 8th lunar month in the traditional Chinese calendar.
-It is an official public holiday in Taiwan, as well as China, Macau, and Hong Kong.
+The Mid-Autumn Festival is a Chinese harvest festival which falls on the 15th day of the 8th lunar month in the traditional Chinese calendar.

 The Mid-Autumn Festival has been celebrated for centuries.
 One of its most important parts is moon worship, as moon symbolizes femininity and fertility.
 On this day, the Chinese honor Chang-yi, the goddess of the Moon.